sahaj-b/binge-meter/README.md

 - Add a "Delete Data" button in Analytics page
 - Require unlimited storage permission (or delete old data) when analytics data grows too large
 - Double-click overlay to mark as distracting

+## FAQ 💬

+**Q: Are you stealing my Browse history?**

+**A:** Hell no. All your data, your tracked sites, time logs, settings, everything is saved **locally on your own computer** using the browser's storage.
+It never gets sent anywhere, unless you *explicitly* enable AI classification, in which case the page's metadata is sent to Google's AI API for classification.

+**Q: Do I have to use the AI?
+Is it free?**

+**A:** The AI is **100% optional**.
+The extension works perfectly fine as a manual time tracker without it.
+Google offers a generous free tier that is more than enough for heavy personal use. see the [AI section](#a-quick-heads-up-on-the-opt-in-ai-feature) above for more details.

+**Q: Are AI calls made on every navigation?**

+**A:** No. AI calls are only made when you visit a **new** page on a tracked site that doesn't match any existing rules.
+If you navigate to a page that has already been classified by AI, it will use the cached classification. you can see the free tier rate limits in the Settings page.

+**Q: What exactly is sent to the AI?**

+**A:** To be clear, none of your personal info is sent.
+The AI only gets the page's metadata to judge its content, which includes:
+  - The page's full URL and Title
+  - `<meta>` tags (like description, keywords, etc.)
+  - On specific sites like YouTube, it also includes video details like the title, description, channel name, and channel ID.

+**Q: Can I sync my data between different computers or browsers?**

+**A:** Not right now.
+Because all data is stored locally for privacy, it's tied to the specific browser profile on the computer you're using.
+And there's no cloud sync functionality.

+**Q: The AI classifies stuff wrong.
+What to do?**

+**A:** That's exactly what manual rules ans Custom Instructions are for.
+If the AI gets it wrong, manually mark the page distracting/productive, the AI will learn from your manual classifications over time.
+You can also set Custom Instructions to tell the AI what you consider productive or distracting in Settings

+**Q: Can I contribute to the project?**

+**A:** Hell yes.
+This is an open-source project, if you find a bug, have a feature idea, or want to improve something, please open an issue on the [GitHub Issues page](https://github.com/sahaj-b/binge-meter/issues) to discuss it.
+Pull requests are always welcome.